 Millennium Care is in the unique position of being able to provide services to meet the range of needs of people with a learning disability or autism, who require support to live their life to the full.
 We have expertise in supporting those who have a range of complex needs, who challenge services or because of their risk issues may be unable to live independently in the community without Intensive support or supervision.

-We offer person centered support to adults, children and young people with varying degrees of learning disability.
+We offer person centred support to adults with varying degrees of learning disability.
 We also support individuals with autistic spectrum disorders, mental illness, complex physical and emotional needs, multiple disabilities, challenging behaviours and risk issues.
 Service users may have had unsettled or chaotic pasts with a history of numerous placements and we at Millennium Care aim to provide a settled, safe and fulfilling environment,which maximises opportunities for social inclusion.

 Service users may come to us from community services, the family home, stepping down from secure or locked hospitals or in transition from residential schools.